|

 5. Fonó Music House of Buda

 As its name suggests, Fonó (a traditional communal place according to the Hungarian tradition) is all about preserving and reviving folk traditions.
-Upon its opening almost 20 years ago, it set the goal of preserving and fostering Central European folk music, which mission broadened to also often welcoming jazz and ethno-jazz artists these days.
+Upon its opening more than 20 years ago, it set the goal of preserving and fostering Central European folk music, which mission broadened to also often welcoming jazz and ethno-jazz artists these days.
 If you want like to experience authentic Hungarian folk or world music at its best, just pick a date and join one of Fonó’s live concerts, festivals, or dance houses – where you can even pick up some folk-dance steps too.

 6. Béla Bartók National Concert Hall in the Palace of Arts (Müpa)